 At its very core, it’s the process of helping customers get what they want when they want it.
 Plus, the good part—you get to work on more intelligent ways to spend little to make that happen.

 That’s a simplistic way of looking at a high-performing supply chain that enables business efficiency and responsiveness.
-And it can help augment profits for your business and contribute to the supply chain sustainability.
+And it can help augment profits for your business and contribute to supply chain sustainability.